rmrk-team/evm-nestable-multiasset-zksync-workshop/README.md

 This workshop examines the Nestable and MultiAsset RMRK legos in action and shows how they can be used to create a new next-generation NFT collection.

-The easiest way of doing so, is by defing a use case utilizing both legos and then building a collection around it.
+The easiest way of doing so, is by defining a use case utilizing both legos and then building a collection around it.
 So let's do just that!

 ## Use Case